stephendade/Rpanion-server/README.md

 For some systems (such as the Raspberry Pi), additional permissions may be requires to run ``nmcli`` from the default user.
 In ``/etc/NetworkManager/NetworkManager.conf`` add ``auth-polkit=false`` in the ``main`` section.

+Lastly the node.js packages need to be installed using ``npm install`` in the Rpanion-server folder.

 ## Building and Running

 Rpanion-server consists of a node.js server running on port 3001 and a React frontend application